2025 North Carolina A&T Aggies football team

-The 2025 North Carolina A&T Aggies football team represent North Carolina A&T State University as a member of the Coastal Athletic Association Football Conference (CAA) during the 2025 NCAA Division I FCS football season.
-The Aggies are led by first-year head coach Shawn Gibbs and play home games at Truist Stadium in Greensboro, North Carolina.
+The 2025 North Carolina A&T Aggies football team represented North Carolina A&T State University as a member of the Coastal Athletic Association Football Conference (CAA) during the 2025 NCAA Division I FCS football season.
+The Aggies were led by first-year head coach Shawn Gibbs and played their home games at Truist Stadium in Greensboro, North Carolina.

+The North Carolina A&T Aggies drew an average home attendance of 12,282, the 18th-highest of all NCAA Division I FCS football teams.